 I’ve submitted my ticket order, now what?Once your order is submitted, you will receive a copy of that order via email.
 This is a confirmation of your actual order.
 Schools will receive an invoice for each show ordered in mid to late August for the entire season.

 When do I find out which shows I got into?Immediately!
-Starting with the 2018-2019 season, all orders will be processed in real time.
+All orders are processed in real time.
 No more waiting to see what shows you got into.

 Do I need a purchase order number when I fill out the reservation form?No, a PO is not required by Gallagher Bluedorn.
 If you do have a PO number, feel free to send it to firstname.lastname@example.org with reference to your school, contact name, account number and performance title.